dino-/bak/README.md

 - Why no args case?
 - Replace `function` with `f () {}` style
 - Use `warn` and `die` instead of `echo` and `exit`

-Figure out development directory shape (similar to installed shape or not?
-Varies according to distro because of systemd conventions).
-And make an installer to deploy the files to a dir structure.

 Real args and usage for `bak-log.sh`